audaciaconsulting/Audacia.Build.Src/src/infrastructure/terraform/README.md

 The `set-variable` step adds a variable to the `terraform.tfvars` file.
 The given variable should already be defined in the `variables.tf` file.

-### init.yaml

-The `init` step initialises Terraform, including setting up the connection to state storage.
-It must be run before `apply`.

-### apply.yaml

-The `apply` step actually provisions the resources as defined by the Terraform scripts.

 ### expand-variables.yaml

 The `expand-variables` step adds each Terraform output as a pipeline variable so that they can be consumed by subsequent pipeline steps.